-- Who should lead (and who should pay) for the creation of a coordinated transportation data repository (collection and management) to enable improved evidence based analysis and tracking of progress? - How should data collection and analysis be governed to ensure its usefulness, transparency and objectivity?
+- How could the region get to an environment of common targets and performance metrics for provincial, regional and local plans? - Who should lead (and who should pay) for the creation of a coordinated transportation data repository (collection and management) to enable improved evidence-based analysis and tracking of progress? - How should data collection and analysis be governed to ensure its usefulness, transparency and objectivity?